 A funny (although not at the time) footnote to Laith's ownership of the Jeep was this rear end collision.
 Laith says, "This happened just after picking it up on November 2, 2016."

 See a closer view (120K JPEG) of the damage.
 The spare tire took the impact on the Jeep!

-Thanks to Laith Robinson for the photos.
-As of September 2017 the Jeep was sold. -- Derek Redmond
+Thanks to Laith Robinson for the photos. -- Derek Redmond

 The RAAF did use the standard civilian CJ-3B -- see Royal Australian Air Force Jeep on CJ3B.info.